jkrshw/jessek-blog/content/Posts/continuous-blog-pt2.md

 Caching
 -------

 The last major improvement I need to figure out is fixing the cache invalidation.
-Amazon seems pretty good at setting cache headers, but Travis does a full upload each build which causes S3 to invalidate all the cache headers.
+Amazon seems pretty good at setting cache headers, but Travis does a full upload each build which causes S3 to invalidate all the cache headers even if a file hasn't changed.

-Syncing on change is a more demanding build time process as it requires checking each existing file, but I think the benefits tot he end user will be pretty great as half the site's content won't change often!
+Syncing on change is a more demanding build time process as it requires checking each existing file.
+I believe the reuduction in false misses will be worth it.
+Even if just for the cover image.